gabeklein/webpack-intermediate-entry/README.md

 ## Use Case

-Similarly to a [Next.js](https://nextjs.org) stack, you have a folder containing a number of modules.
-Each of those export a default component, which supplies the "page" for a named route, instanciated with react.
-This plugin gives that same functionality, but for those who wish to build static page-bundles, for a CDN or such-like, in conjunction with [HTMLWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/), thus bypassing SSR.
+Similarly to a React [Next.js](https://nextjs.org) stack, you might have a folder containing a number of modules.
+Each of those export a default component, which supplies the "page" for a named route.
+This plugin allows a similar workflow, but to those who prefer shipping static page-bundles using [HTMLWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/), thus bypassing SSR.

 <br />
 <br />